 Nate Richbourg

 Nate Richbourg wants to make hydrogel design for biomedical applications a reliable, modular field of research that will accelerate biomedical research and help to heal people all over the world.
 He is interested in all things related to the fundamentals of hydrogels, but he is also especially interested in applying hydrogel design to creating tissue engineering scaffolds that precisely mimic the extracellular matrix of soft, signal-rich tissues such as bone marrow and brain tissue.
-Nate graduated with his Ph.D. in Biomedical Engineering from the Peppas Lab at the University of Texas in 2022 and is currently studying how the physical tumor environment affects breast cancer metastasis as a postdoctoral researcher in the Peyton Lab at the University of Massachusetts.
+Nate graduated with his Ph.D. in Biomedical Engineering from the Peppas Lab at the University of Texas in 2022 and is currently studying how the physical tumor environment affects breast cancer metastasis as a postdoctoral researcher in the Peyton Lab, first at the University of Massachusetts, Amherst and now at Tufts University.
 He aims to become a professor of biomedical engineering or chemical engineering, teaching about biomaterials and leading a lab of his own.
 Outside of the lab, Nate loves climbing, playing piano, and spending time with friends.

 Zain Moin